Quramy/tsuquyomi/README.md

 autocmd FileType typescript setlocal completeopt-=menu
 ```

-If you want to show a method's signature in the preview window when completion:
+If you want to show a method's signature in the preview window when you complete this method's arguments:

+(The preview window isn't shown when completion properties or variables)

 ```vim
 autocmd FileType typescript setlocal completeopt+=menu,preview